celestiaorg/docs/how-to-guides/celestia-app-security.md

 This cron job will run every hour, update the blocked IPs, and reload FireHOL with the new list.

-## Apply and Test FireHOL Configuration
+## Apply and test FireHOL configuration
 Ensure FireHOL is enabled to start at boot by editing its default configuration:

 ```sh